ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/java.md

 `Blob` itself has a simple API that lets you access the contents as in-memory data (a `Data` object) or as a `InputStream`.
 It also supports an optional `type` property that by convention stores the MIME type of the contents.
 Unlike attachments, blobs don't have names; if you need to associate a name you can put it in another document property, or make the filename be the property name (e.g. `document.set(imageBlob, forKey: "thumbnail.jpg")`)

-> **Note:** A blob is stored in the document's raw JSON as an object with a property `"_cbltype":"blob"`.
-It also has properties such as `"digest"` (a SHA-1 digest of the data), `"length"` (the length in bytes), and optionally `"type"` (the MIME type.)
+> **Note:** A blob is stored in the document's raw JSON as an object with a property `"@type":"blob"`.
+It also has properties such as `"digest"` (a SHA-1 digest of the data), `"length"` (the length in bytes), and optionally `"content_type"` (the MIME type.)
 As always, the data is not stored in the document, but in a separate content-addressable store, indexed by the digest.

 ## Query